The Role of Artists in the Concept of Progress: Perspective of a Namibian ArtistPOSTED ON: April 2, 2019 IN Joe Madisia, Opinion, Word View

 Three Dimensionality of Ethics

-Ethics combine the arts as beauty with technology as utility and scientific as an understanding the application of ideas and decisions in human activity, that is what make ethics an important factor in personal/private, institutional and national decision making.
+Ethics combine the arts as beauty with technology as utility and science as the application of ideas and decisions in human activity.
+That is what make ethics an important factor in personal, institutional and national decision making.

-We are all the product of the accumulation of our decisions – if we aim for VISION 2030 as a national dream, then we need to consider collective decision making as the only way to come up with an ethical decision as often the best practical way forward.
-Whereby, Government, Private Sector and Parastatals and the nation in all it’s diversity, should be involved.
+We are all the product of the accumulation of our decisions.
+If we aim for VISION 2030 as a national dream, then we need to consider collective decision making as the only way to come up with an ethical decision.
+It is often the best practical way forward.
+Government, the private sector, parastatals and the nation, in all its diversity, should be involved.

 Beauty = a combination of qualities that give pleasure to the senses